This ‘Extreme’ Wildfire Is Now California’s Biggest of the Year

 “We’re trying to preserve the Mariposa Grove because it’s a beautiful part of our forest,” Chavez said Monday.

-The sequoias, which became the first federally protected natural area by President Abraham Lincoln during the Civil War, are no longer an imminent worry by Cal Fire, however, as the blaze’s spread has slowed.
+The sequoias, which became the first federally protected natural area under orders from President Abraham Lincoln during the Civil War, are no longer in imminent danger, says Cal Fire, however, as the blaze’s spread has slowed.

 A highway leading to Yosemite remained closed Monday.
 While the Oak fire has remained just outside of the park, Yosemite itself is still recovering from the Washburn fire that broke out earlier this month and was previously the state’s biggest fire of the year.
 The Washburn fire is nearly extinguished, Chavez said, and is no longer considered a threat.